Prof. Nicholas Akinwale Titiloye

 Career Beginnings

-He was employed into the service of Kwame Nkrumah University of Science and Technology as a lecturer in 2009 and went through the ranks to a full Professor in 2023.
-He was attached as Clinical Consultant Pathologist to Komfo Anokye Teaching Hospital (KATH) from 2009-2019, after which he proceeded on Sabbatical as Consultant Pathologist to King FAD Hospital, Jizan, Kingdom of Saudi Arabia.
-On return in 2020, he was attached to the University Hospital for Clinical Services.
-He is the current Head of Department of Pathology of the University and has previously served in the same capacity in 2011-2013, 2015-2017 and 2021 to date.
-He also functioned as Lead Clinician and Head of KATH Pathology Unit from 2011-2013 and 2015-2017.
-He is registered and in good standing with Ghana Medical and Dental Council.
+He was employed into the service of Kwame Nkrumah University of Science and Technology as a lecturer in 2009 and rose through the ranks to become a full Professor in 2023.
+He was attached as a Clinical Consultant Pathologist to Komfo Anokye Teaching Hospital (KATH) from 2009 to 2019.
+He proceeded on sabbatical as Consultant Pathologist at King Fahd Central Hospital, Jizan, Kingdom of Saudi Arabia, 2019 to 2020, and, on return, was attached to the University Hospital for Clinical Services.
+He is currently developing a Pathology Consultancy Services model.

 Research